Search by Keyword

 The recording session described above by George Harrison took place on October 12th, 1965, which was the very first day The Beatles convened in EMI Studio Two to record what became the “Rubber Soul” album.
 The first session on this day ran from 2:30 to 7:00 pm and concentrated solely on the song “Run For Your Life.”
 Immediately thereafter, they spent the next four-and-a-half hours (from 7 to 11:30 pm) on “Norwegian Wood,” although at this point its title was simply “This Bird Has Flown.”

 The rhythm track was performed in only one take, although “much rehearsing, head-scratching and overdubbing,” as Mark Lewisohn describes it in his book “The Beatles Recording Sessions,” took place during this lengthy session.
 As George stated above, two acoustic guitars, bass guitar and Ringo tapping on his cymbals made up the rhythm track.
-They then overdubbed John’s lead vocal, Paul’s harmonies during the bridge, two overdubs of sitar from George, finger cymbals and maracas by Ringo, and John double-tracking his vocals at the end of every line in each verse.
+They then overdubbed Lennon’s lead vocal, McCartney’s harmonies during the bridge, two overdubs of sitar from George, finger cymbals and maracas by Ringo, and John double-tracking his vocals at the end of every line in each verse.

 Engineer Norman Smith remembers the difficulty he had in recording the sitar: “It is very hard to record because it has a lot of nasty peaks and a very complex wave form.
 My meter would be going right over into the red, into distortion, without us getting audible value for money.
 I could have used a limiter but that would have meant losing the sonorous quality.”

 Nonetheless, they worked out the bugs and got an adequate recording of the sitar on this first version of the song.
 Their original intention of this being a “comedy number” is most evident in this version, with their labored vocals and goofy-sounding sitar riff at the song's conclusion.
 But, with all this work being done and on a strict time schedule to complete the album, they still decided that this wasn’t good enough.
 John wasn’t happy.
+“We went through many different versions of the song,” John remembers.
+“It was never right and I was getting very angry about it, it wasn’t coming out like I said.
+They said, ‘Just do it how you want.’”

 This opportunity came nine days later on October 21st, 1965, in EMI Studio Two where the song was started again from scratch.
 Another four-and-a-half hour session ran from 2:30 to 7:00 pm and showed the group once again experimenting with different arrangements.
 The first try of the song on this day ("take two") premiered an interesting double-tracked sitar introduction played along with John’s acoustic guitar to the melody and chords of the bridge.
 It then segued into the verse with a simple drum and bass guitar rhythm kicking in as George plucked out the melody line on the sitar.
 “I did the guitar very loudly into the mike and sang it at the same time,” John remembers about the session on this day.
 Paul also did his background vocals during the rhythm track this time around.
 This rather awkward take wasn’t deemed good enough for overdubs and they took a little time to re-think their strategy.